PROCESS: Conversational interviews as research and art practice

 Discarded, single-use, plastic food packaging was traced onto paper for their project about food waste, Black Gold.

-Discarded, single-use, plastic food packaging was traced onto paper for project about food waste, Black Gold.
+Discarded, single-use, plastic food packaging collected at the dump and traced onto paper for project about food waste, Black Gold.

 Hughen/Starkweather source materials displayed for their exhibition at the Bolinas Museum for their exhibition Where Water Meets Land.